getodk/docs/shared-src/docs-tech-guide.rst

          .. _store your GitHub credentials locally:
             https://help.github.com/articles/caching-your-github-password-in-git/

 #.
-Issue a pull request from your GitHub repo to the main ODK Docs repo.
+Issue a pull request from your GitHub repo to the main ODK-X Docs repo.

    .. _pr-the-docs:

    A :dfn:`pull request` (or PR)
-   is a request from you to the ODK Docs maintainers to pull in your changes to the main repo.
+   is a request from you to the ODK-X Docs maintainers to pull in your changes to the main repo.

    #.
-Go to the `ODK Docs repo on GitHub`_.
+Go to the `ODK-X Docs repo on GitHub`_.
       (Make sure you are logged in.)

-      .. _ODK Docs repo on GitHub: https://github.com/odk-x/docs
+      .. _ODK-X Docs repo on GitHub: https://github.com/odk-x/docs

    #.
 Find the message near the top of the page that mentions your recent pushed branches.
       Select :guilabel:`Compare & pull request` to start a pull request.